bpgriner/google-maps-services-geocoding-example/README.md

 3. Get a Google Maps API Server Key
   * https://developers.google.com/maps/documentation/geocoding/get-api-key
 4. Replace `yourGoogleMapsApiServerKeyGoesHere` with your key inside the `LocationVerificationServiceImpl` public constructor
-5. Change directory to `/your/path/to/google-maps-services-geocoding-parent` and run `mvn clean install`
+5. Change directory to `/your/path/to/google-maps-services-geocoding-parent` and run `mvn clean install` (via bash)
   * You should receive a `BUILD SUCCESS` message from Maven
-6. Change directory to `../google-maps-services-geocoding-integration-tests` and run `mvn clean install`
+6. Change directory to `../google-maps-services-geocoding-integration-tests` and run `mvn clean install` (via bash)
   * You should receive a `Tests run: 15, Failures: 0, Errors: 0, Skipped: 0` as well as a `BUILD SUCCESS` message from Maven